Category: H

 • 1997, broke up.

-• Guitarist and lead singer Keith Tew formed “the Tews” with his wife Danelle, and also performs with Rhonda Vincent and the Rage.
+• Guitarist and lead singer Keith Tew formed “the Tews” with his wife Danelle, and also worked with Rhonda Vincent and the Rage.

 • 1998, Nettuno moved to Montana, forming a new band with John Lowell and Julie Elkins called “Deep River” (now “Kane’s River”).